-For our foundation course, because it is a full-time course, you can apply for a student loan via Studylink if you are not eligible for Fees Free funding.
-However, currently (as of September 2020) all your course fees are free.
+Our Foundation course is a full-time course, that is currently Fees Free.
+If you are not eligible for Fees Free, you can apply for a student loan via Studylink.
 The rest of our courses offered are all part-time study so do not qualify for student loans.

 Our minimum requirement to study with Etco is that you must have a work permit that is valid until at least the end of your course.
 Alternatively, if you are a New Zealand Resident or Citizen, we would just require a photocopy of your passport.

 You will first need to contact the Electrical Workers Registration Board (EWRB).
 They will be registering you and issuing you with a practising licence to work.
 You will have to submit to them: